jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/graphql-api.md

 You can access it on:

 - https://app.fluidattacks.com/api,
-which is production
+    which is production.
 - https://youruseratfluid.app.fluidattacks.com/api,
-which are the ephemerals
+    which are the ephemerals.
 - https://localhost:8081/api,
-which is local
+    which is local.

 ### Types